JohnReeves/quizzes-etc/README.md

 # quizzes-etc
-quizzes and other stuff made with dictionaries
+quizzes and other stuff made with dictionaries.

+create a new repl in repl.it & link to the github repository

+note: you need to use turtle instead of tk in repl.it

 ## capitals-quizz